 I’ve spoken with many who would love to travel as a family but worry that it’s just too difficult, perhaps even unfair to their children.
-Traveling with children certainly does have its challenges but after two years of travel with my husband Noah and four-year-old daughter Lila, I’ve found the rewards far outweigh any potential disadvantages.
+Traveling with children certainly does have its challenges, but after two years of travel with my husband Noah and four-year-old daughter Lila, I’ve found the rewards far outweigh any potential disadvantages.

-Parent Comes Before Tourist
+1. Parent Comes Before Tourist

-People love kids, and if you’re lucky enough to be traveling with one, you’ll find whatever magic dust they have rubs off on you.
+People love kids, and if you’re lucky enough to be traveling with one, you’ll find whatever magic dust they have rubbed off on you.
 You’ll be the first to board airplanes and buses.
 You’ll meet people more easily.
 You’ll be more accepted into communities that might not have accepted you if you arrived solo.

 I am convinced Lila was our ambassador with the Kuna Yala in the San Blas Islands of Panama.
-Lila ran barefoot through the village with the other children, while Noah and I chatted with the parents.
+Lila ran barefoot through the village with the other children while Noah and I chatted with the parents.
 We were the only ones invited beyond the confines of tourist housing.

-Packing Light Requires Imagination
+2. Packing Light Requires Imagination

 I’ve seen Lila transform rocks into a walkie-talkie and plants into money.
 She has an invisible friend named Bendy, who, quite frankly, freaks me out because she’s prone to throwing herself out of bus windows.
 Not to worry, though, Bendy inevitably ends up at our destination.

 Packing for children requires a little imagination.
 You need to keep them entertained on the road.
-For Lila, I pack a drawing book, magnifying glass to see bugs (she likes bugs), and art supplies.
-We regularly go on nature walks to collect sticks, sea shells, sponges and leaves to be used later for art projects.
+For Lila, I pack a drawing book, a magnifying glass to see bugs (she likes bugs), and art supplies.
+We regularly go on nature walks to collect sticks, seashells, sponges, and leaves to be used later for art projects.